bhammy27/Fantasy_Football_database_SQL/README.md

     - The detailed methodical process required is the same process as my thought and reasoning process
 - **Data cleaning never ends!**
     - When creating the Draft Report, I discovered unremoved whitespace on players names despite using TRIM
-    - I then had to identify what the white space was and reclean the players field in all tables
+    - After not being able to identify the whitespace, I had to think of another way to replace the values
 - As a landscape designer, I learned early on that when drawing landscape designs to **document each step, save each iteration**, and keep a notepad nearby
     - When creating this database, I save the code here in GitHub after each step of the cleaning process as reference points to fall back to
         -  When creating the Draft Report, I used UPDATE SET instead of INSERT INTO and lost all data in the table